Robert Hansen: Imprisonment and death

 Once arrested, Hansen was charged with assault, kidnapping, multiple weapons offenses, theft and insurance fraud.
 The last charge was related to a claim filed with his insurance company over the alleged theft of some hunting trophies; he used the proceeds to purchase his plane.
 At trial, he claimed he later recovered the trophies in his backyard but forgot to inform the insurer.

+Following his capture, Hansen's second wife and their two children left Anchorage permanently and moved to Arkansas.
+The children's names have never been publicized and they live in anonymity.

 Hansen entered into a plea bargain after ballistics tests returned a match between bullets found at the crime scenes and Hansen's rifle.
-He pleaded guilty to the four homicides the police had evidence for (Morrow, Messina, Goulding and Eklutna Annie) and provided details about his other victims in return for serving his sentence in a federal prison, along with no publicity in the press.
+He pleaded guilty to the four homicides police had evidence for (Morrow, Messina, Goulding and Eklutna Annie) and provided details about his other victims in return for serving his sentence in a federal prison, along with no publicity in the press.
 Another condition of the plea bargain was his participation in deciphering the markings on his aviation map and locating his victims' bodies.
 Hansen confirmed the police theory of how the women were abducted, adding that he would sometimes let a potential victim go if she convinced him that she would not report him to police.
 He indicated that he began killing in the early 1970s.

 Hansen showed investigators seventeen grave sites in and around Southcentral Alaska, twelve of which were unknown to investigators.
 There remained marks on his map that he refused to give up, including three in Resurrection Bay, near Seward.
-Authorities suspect two of these marks are the graves of Mary Thill and Megan Emrick, whom Hansen has denied killing.
+Authorities suspect two of these marks are the graves of Thill and Emrick, whom Hansen has denied killing.
 The remains of twelve of a probable twenty-one to thirty-seven victims were exhumed by the police and returned to their families.

 Hansen was sentenced to 461 years in prison without the possibility of parole.
 He was first imprisoned at the United States Penitentiary, Lewisburg in Lewisburg, Pennsylvania.
 In 1988, he was returned to Alaska and briefly incarcerated at Lemon Creek Correctional Center in Juneau.
 He was also imprisoned at Spring Creek Correctional Center in Seward until May 2014, when he was transported to the Anchorage Correctional Complex for health reasons.
 Hansen died on August 21, 2014, age 75, at Alaska Regional Hospital in Anchorage due to natural causes related to lingering health conditions.